chuang4150/Project-4-CS-373/README.md

 # Project-4-COMP373

 For our Project 4, we implemented the Visitor and Mediator pattern within an example of a survey/form program with a command line interface.
 This program emulates a survey being updated with three new questions one after the other.
 Each time you answer a question a you will be notified of a new survey and given the option to answer all the surveys or just the newest one.
 The three question types are True & False, Rating and multiple choice.
+To show the Vistor at work we also display which visitor method ran to check the input and if the input was valid or not.

 ## Our project solution is located within the src/main/java directory.